osabased/horizon/experience-optimization.md

 - tasks where warnings should not fire
 - low-capability host adapters
 - exposure-sensitive traces
+- candidate-interaction traces

 ### Exposure check

 No candidate should be promoted if it weakens exposure policy, stores unsafe traces as memory, or exports sensitive artifacts beyond their allowed boundary.

-Every candidate that changes trace handling, benchmark export, host rendering, memory promotion, or audit bundle generation requires exposure review.
+Every candidate that changes trace handling, benchmark export, host rendering, memory promotion, retention behavior, or audit bundle generation requires exposure review.

 ### Cost and leverage check